Demetrio Lozano

 Demetrio Lozano Jarque (born September 26, 1975) is a Spanish former handball player and coach, who played for the Spanish national team.
 He played primarily as a left back, but could play all three back positions.

 He was on Spain's team that won the 2005 World Championship in Tunisia.

 Career

 Lozano started playing handball at his hometown club Juventud Alcalá.
 In 1995 he joined CB Ademar León in the Spanish Liga ASOBAL.
 In 1998 he joined top club FC Barcelona.
-There he won the 1998-99 and 1999-2000 Spanish championships, the EHF Champions League and the EHF Supercup, the Copa del Rey and the Copa ASOBAL.
+There he won the 1998-99 and 1999-2000 Spanish Championships, the EHF Champions League and the EHF Supercup, the Copa del Rey and the Copa ASOBAL.

 In 2001 he joined German club THW Kiel.
 There he won the 2001-2002 Handball-Bundesliga and the 2002 and 2004 EHF European League.
 In 2004 he returned to Spain and joined Portland San Antonio.
-There he won the 2004-25 Spanish Championship, and reached the final of the Champions League in 2006.
+There he won the 2004-25 Spanish Championship, and reached the final of the Champions League in 2006 where they lost to league rivals BM Ciudad Real.

-In 2007 he rejoined FC Barecelona until 2010, where he joined BM Aragón.
+In 2007 he rejoined FC Barcelona until 2010, where he joined BM Aragón.

 He retired in 2014 to become a coach at BM Aragón, but made a short comeback in October 2014.